-Indiana University students can find a wide variety of scholarships through the following offices or organizations:
+Indiana University students can find a variety of scholarships through the following offices or organizations:

-The College of Arts and Sciences offers the following scholarships to Game Design students who wish to study abroad:
+The College of Arts and Sciences offers the following scholarships to Media School students who wish to study abroad:

-It is very common for students pursuing careers in media to complete multiple internships before or shortly after graduating.
-The Media School website offers helpful resources for thinking ahead to this very important form of preparation for your professional life:
+It is common for students pursuing careers in media to complete multiple internships before and/or shortly after graduating.
+The Media School website offers helpful resources for thinking ahead to this important form of preparation for your professional life:

-- Read testimonials from IUB students who have completed internships in media fields
+- Read advice from IU students who have completed internships in media fields

-- View lists of internships with specific organizations recently held by IUB students in many areas of media
+- View lists of internships with specific organizations recently held by IU students in different areas of media

 Internships at distant centers of the games industry may be possible, as well.
-Locations such as Tokyo, Hamburg, and London would be likely choices.
+Locations such as London, Tokyo, Paris, and Montreal would be likely choices.
 You might also be able to secure internships with game companies in the midwest.

 Foreign language study